vid-pas/superlumic/README.md

 Start by forking [superlumic-config](https://github.com/vid-n3t/superlumic-config).
 This is the default configuration "role" for Superlumic and will serve as a starting point for your own configuration.

-You will need at least a "default.yml" playbook.
+You will need at least a "username.yml" playbook, where you replace "username" by the username you will run Superlumic as on your mac.
 Use the roles folder to create "profiles" and add extra dependencies in the "requirements.yml" as needed.

 How you organise your config files is entirely up to you, but this is how I do it.
 The "profile-all" role are the apps and settings that everyone in my company needs.
 Then I have a group file per type of installation (developers, designers, etc).
-You can then create a "username.yml" playbook to add all the specific things for a specific user.
+In the "username.yml" playbook I then add all the specific things for that user.

 ## Running Superlumic